WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

 This way a WebAssembly module can import a `suspending` function that wraps an async JavaScript function so that the WebAssembly module's computation suspends until the `Promise` is resolved, letting the WebAssembly code nearly treat the call as a synchronous call.

 But, for that to work, the WebAssembly module needs a way to get a `Suspender` to supply as the first/last argument to the imported function.
 This is addressed by marking an exported function with the `promising` attribute.
 The `promising` attribute is used to indicate that the wrapped function should be executed on a new suspendible stack, i.e. a `Suspender`.
-In addition, the `promising` function will return a `Promise` if WebAssembly computation is suspended.
+In addition, the `promising` function will return a `Promise` which will be resolved either with the successful results of the export or rejected if the export throws an exception.

 The `Suspender` that the wrapped function is executed on is supplied by the engine as its first/last argument.
 This way it can be passed to `suspending` functions down the call stack so that they can suspend all WebAssembly computation up to the respective `promising` function call.
 At that point, the `promising` function returns a `Promise` that will resolve once the `Promise` that prompted the suspension resolves and the subsequently resumed WebAssembly computation completes.